 A Landscape Plan detailing proposed hard and soft landscape elements, plant schedule, plant container details and maintenance and irrigation systems.

-Shadow diagrams to show existing and proposed shadows at hourly intervals between 10:00 am and 3:00pm on 22 September, to demonstrate compliance with overshadowing requirements.
+Shadow diagrams to show existing and proposed shadows at hourly intervals to demonstrate compliance with the solar acess requirements contained in this schedule.

-Any application for development of land for a dwelling, including dwellings as part of a mixed-use development, should provide an Affordable Housing Delivery Strategy to the satisfaction of the responsible authority which sets out the location and type (housing
+Any application for development of land for a dwelling, , should provide an Affordable Housing Delivery Strategy to the satisfaction of the responsible authority which sets out the location and type (housing

 type/density/size) of the affordable housing to be delivered, the method of implementation, and proposed staging which ensures affordable housing is provided in a timely manner as development occurs.

-Any application for subdivision or development of land for Accommodation, Education Centre (other than Tertiary institution and Employment training centre) or Hospital, must be accompanied by an acoustic assessment report prepared by a qualified acoustic engineer or
+Any application for subdivision or development of land for Accommodation, Education centre (other than Tertiary institution and Employment training centre) or Hospital, must be accompanied by an acoustic assessment report prepared by a qualified acoustic engineer or

 other suitably skilled person to the satisfaction of the responsible authority which: